hopkinss/py_class/source/lesson01.rst

 +++++++++++++++++++++++++++++
 Python's built-in data types can be grouped into several classes.
 These are numeric types, sequences, sets and mappings.
 Python stores the type of an object with the object, and checks when the operation is performed whether that operation makes sense for that object (e.g. dynamic typing).
+Think of the variable as a drawer and the type is defined by the value contained in the drawer, which can change at any time.

 .. csv-table:: Common built-in data types
    :header: "Type ","Description"